Travelling in Vietnam

 After a short flight back from Da Nang to Hanoi we spent our last day in Vietnam with sightseeing in the Old Quarter and near the West Lake.
 We also stocked up on some last minute presents and souvenirs.

-Three weeks in this beautifully country went by way too fast and it was time to say Tạm biệt.
+Three weeks in this beautiful country went by way too fast and it was time to say Tạm biệt.
 Richer in memories and experiences we headed back home to London where school is about to start again soon and I will have time to write down more detailed accounts of our trip and filter those 1000s of photos for you.
 Start reading them here soon!

 Follow us on Social Media